20 Free Summer Programs for High School Students

 Eligibility: Highly motivated students in high school who will be at least 16 years old before the internship begins can apply.

-This program by Carnegie Mellon University is for high school from underrepresented backgrounds who want to earn college credit while "developing mastery of fundamental ideas in higher-level collegiate math and science."
+This program by Carnegie Mellon University is for high school students from underrepresented backgrounds who want to earn college credit while "developing mastery of fundamental ideas in higher-level collegiate math and science."
 Classroom training, hands-on research projects, and professional and academic development courses are all part of SAMS.
 Over 6 weeks, SAMS Scholars engage in a rigorous curriculum led by dedicated faculty, gaining a strong foundation in STEM.
 The program blends classroom instruction, hands-on projects, and close mentorship.
 Students also build valuable connections with peers nationwide.
 SAMS consists of two parts: a virtual segment for skill-building and a six-week, fully funded, in-person pre-college program.
 Scholars attend full-day courses and meetings, concluding with a symposium.
 Full participation throughout the program is required.

 Location: Carnegie Mellon University (Pittsburgh, PA)